ot4i/perf-harness/samples/mqtt/mqttperfharness_tutorial.md

 ## 4. Test Scenarios

-MQTTPerfHarness supports two primary use cases: FanOut and FanIn.
+MQTTPerfHarness supports two primary use cases: FanIn and FanOut.

-- **FanOut (XR → MQI/JMS):** many publishers send to one or more topics; MQ consumers subscribe to those topics.
+- **FanIn (XR → MQI/JMS):** many XR publishers send to one or more topics; MQI/JMS consumers subscribe to those topics.

 This tutorial uses **one topic** (`TOPIC`) as a minimal, reproducible example.
 To exercise multi-topic behaviour, increase the destination range using `-dx`.